davidtakac/bura/README.md

 6. Customizable [Open-Meteo data sources](https://open-meteo.com/en/docs#data-sources)

 ## Not planned
-Issues requesting these features will be closed as not planned.
+Issues requesting these features will be closed as not planned:

 - Manual refresh
 - Customizable refresh period